ritza-co/speakeasy-examples/google-sheet-mcp-server-api/README.md

 ### Prerequisites

 - Python 3.13+
-- Google Cloud Service Account with Sheets and Drive API access
+- A Google Cloud service account with Sheets and Drive API access
-- Service account JSON key file
+- A service account JSON key file

 ###